Broad Bean Recipes

 Classic, Easy Risotto

 Risottos are always a good way to use vegetables and mix together your favourite.
-The cheese, herbs and stock add extra flavour.
+Adding the cheese, herbs and stock brings extra flavour.
 The recipe below calls for risotto – arborio rice.
 This is best for its short grains and chewy, creamy texture.
 However you can use any rice such as long grain or basmati rice – it is really a matter of personal taste.

-When cooking keep adding the stock gradually throughout the cooking as the rice absorbs the liquid, and be prepared to a bit more than the recipe says, if it seems to require it, to ensure the rice is thoroughly cooked and you have some moisture in the finished risotto.
+When cooking keep adding the stock gradually throughout the cooking as the rice absorbs the liquid.
+Be prepared to a bit more than the recipe says, if it seems to require it, to ensure the rice is thoroughly cooked and you have some moisture in the finished risotto.

 If you are cooking for vegetarians, be sure to use vegetarian cheese.
 Parmesan contains rennet, an animal based substance.
 In the strict sense, there is no such thing as vegetarian parmesan, since parmesan cheese must contain animal rennet to qualify for the name.
 However, it is possible to get ‘parmesan-style’ cheese that is suitable for vegetarians.